-- While the eggs are boiling, combine the mayonnaise/Miracle Whip, celery seed, kosher salt, lemon juice, and mustards together with a whisk and set aside.
+- While the eggs are boiling, prepare the dressing: Combine the mayonnaise, cream cheese, both mustards, celery seed, garlic powder, onion powder, salt, and (optional) lemon juice, together with a whisk, and set aside.

 - With a slotted spoon or spider whisk, remove the eggs and place in a bowl in the sink with running cold water.

-- One egg at a time, under the cold running water, gently tap the egg against the side of a clean sink and begin to remove the shell.
+- One egg at a time, under the cold running water, gently tap the egg against the side of a clean sink and remove the shell.
+See Tip below **

 - Allow the peeled eggs to cool in the bowl of cold water.